 - The typical American diet has been estimated to contain more than 3400mg of sodium per day.
 That figure is substantially higher than the 2,300 mg daily maximum (about a teaspoon of salt) recommended by the FDA.

 - The easiest way to not go over the daily allotment of a “low sodium diet” of 2400 mg per day is to eliminate all processed foods.
 If you have to ‘open it’, i.e. a can, a packet, a box then don’t eat it.
 Minimize the salt you add while cooking to a tiny pinch and don’t add extra salt to your food.
-Give yourself a few months and your BP will correct on its own.
+Give yourself a few months and your BP may start to trend down.

 Another way to lower your dietary salt intake is by following the DASH Diet.
 DASH is an acronym for the Dietary Approaches to Stop Hypertension, and it’s a great place to start learning how to control your blood pressure!